 The GGC Association of Latino Professionals for America (ALPFA) Student Chapter empowers student leadership, creates opportunities to network into paid internships, jobs, and careers, and offers access to scholarship programs.
 Additionally, the organization delivers quality programs focused on professional development, provides access to ALPFA’s network of professional members and employers, and gives assistance to members to attend the national convention, regional collegiate symposiums and local student summits.

-Carlos Ruiz-Burgos, Associate Professor of Management
+Carlos Ruiz-Burgos, Professor of Management

-Luis Torres, Assistant Professor of Marketing
+Luis Torres, Associate Professor of Marketing

 The Economics Club is a forum for students interested in Economics to gather and discuss current events and hot topics.
 Economics faculty often join meetings, providing a unique, small group atmosphere for students to casually interact with economists and learn about a variety of fields, views, and career paths for aspiring, young students.